earthly/earthly/docs/earthfile/earthfile.md

 Specify an alternative Dockerfile to use.
 The `<dockerfile-path>` can be either a path on the host system, relative to the current Earthfile, or an [artifact reference](../guides/target-ref.md#artifact-reference) pointing to a Dockerfile.

 {% hint style='info' %}
-It is possible to split the `Dockerfile` and the build context across two seperate [artifact references](../guides/target-ref.md#artifact-reference):
+It is possible to split the `Dockerfile` and the build context across two separate [artifact references](../guides/target-ref.md#artifact-reference):

 ```Dockerfile
 FROM alpine